all-the-frameworks/.github/profile/README.md

 * Multiple users, managed via a third party auth provider
 * File attachments
 * Reminders (mostly so that recurring background jobs a thing)

+## The Rules

+If there's a recommended path for doing something in a given framework, I'll take that path.
+If a framework wants me to do all the UI as a Javascript SPA in React, I'll do that.
+If it wants me to generate HTML server side, that's how it'll be done.
+Where there isn't a recommended path I'll try to use whatever seems to be the most highly recommended library for a given purpose.
+If that doesn't work, I'll just do whatever seems best.

+## Rating Frameworks

+Rating is entirely subjective, but I'll try to write up some notes of how I'm finding each framework as a work through using it, and a summary of how I found it afterwards.
+Keep in mind that my background is largely one of startups and design agencies, so I'm biased towards things that let me get lots done with minimal effort.